Whitest Black Christmas ever.

-Some of this re-examining is a result of hype surrounding the two remakes which went out of thier way to overstate the original films importance and providence.
+Some of this re-examining results from hype surrounding the two remakes which went out of thier way to overstate the original film’s importance and providence.
 (See also the hype surrounding the remake of another Canadian slasher film My Bloody Valentine.
 You would have thought the original filmmakers cured cancer.)
 The rest is lazy internet writers discovering the film and then breathlessly reporting thier findings as if they had stumbled upon the lost city of gold.

 Let’s look at some facts.
 For a slasher film where members of a sorority are killed off one by one, you have Myrna Loy’s Thirteen Women.
 As you can guess from the presence of actress Myrna Loy, this came out before 1974.
 1932, to be exact.
 And if you think this pre-code film couldn’t be a modern day slasher, in reality is a lot rougher on the victims than Black Christmas (Lots of poisonings and bombings) and was much more scandalous off the screen to boot (Actress Peg Entwistle jumped to her death from the Hollywood Sign a month before the film’s premiere.)

 An example of a slasher film with a Christmas theme, we have Silent Night, Bloody Night that came out in 1972.
 An influential mainstream slasher?
 I mean, Hitchcock’s Psycho is sitting right there.
 And I cannot talk about gore and exploitation without touting Herschell Gordon Lewis’s 1963’s Blood Feast.